pskenny/pskenny.github.io/_posts/21-01-06-fullscreen-window-lanterna.md

 title: "Fullscreen Terminal Windows In Lanterna"
 tags: ["java", "tui", "lanterna", "ui"]
 ---
+_tldr:_ Here's a code snippet of a fullscreen terminal window using Lanterna.

 [Lanterna](https://github.com/mabe02/lanterna) is an easy way to make text only user interfaces in Java that I highly recommend.
 One thing that took me too long to find was how to make a window fullscreen.
 Add:

 ```java
 yourWindow.setHints(java.util.Collections.singleton(Window.Hint.FULL_SCREEN));